SHOULD OUR THYROID HORMONAL ASSESSMENT BE REVIEWED?

 · Thus assesssment of “normal” in the presence of “natural age related hormonal change” is very difficult.

-· To give medical investigators their due, an effort is always made to include only the fittest individuls in the group evaluated.
+· To give medical investigators their due, a concerted effort is always made to include only the fittest individuls in the group evaluated.
 However there are instances in which unknown or ignored factors lead to a “curve ball” situation and consequent unreliability of an accepted “normal” range.

 REFERENCES